ngemily/basic-benchmark/README.md

 About
 -----

-This testbench is designed to exercise various aspects of an ISA.
+This testbench is designed to exercise various aspects of the ARM ISA.
+Single instruction tests can be found in `json`, as a collection of instructions that will be automatically generated into C programs.
+More elaborate tests, exercising the use of loops, functions, and pointers, written in C, can be found in `suite`.

 Requirements
 ------------